evilband7/zf2-annotated-router/README.md

 ## Annotated Router for Zend Framework 2

-This module provides routing annotation classes to use within controller.
+This module allows to use annotations to define routes in controller's comment blocks.
 The goal of this project is get rid of large routes configuration arrays in module configs.

+This module is completely compatible with standard ZF2 router as it generates the same config as defined within module.

 #### Install module via composer
 ```bash